atafs/be-graphql-basics/README.md

-... finish 9.
-Setting up Babel
+... finish 11th
-... continue on the 10th video!!
+... continue on the 12.
+GraphQL Scalar Types

 # be-graphql-basics
 Basics for a node server from https://www.udemy.com/graphql-bootcamp/learn/v4/t/lecture/11838204?start=1